coverclock/com-diag-tesoro/README.md

 The directions below detail how to install an OSM tile server on Ubuntu 20.04.
-They were straightforward, but due to the amount of data involved
-- the North American map dataset alone is over ten gigabytes (and the world map dataset is over a terabyte) - this is a very lengthy process.
+They were straightforward, but due to the amount of data involved (the North American map dataset alone is over ten gigabytes, and the world map dataset is over a terabyte) this is a very lengthy process.

 <https://switch2osm.org/serving-tiles/manually-building-a-tile-server-20-04-lts/>